SS Koombana

-SS Koombana was a passenger steamship that was built in Scotland in 1908 for the Adelaide Steamship Company, for coastal liner services between Fremantle and the northwest coast of Western Australia.
+SS Koombana was a passenger steamship built in Scotland in 1908 for the Adelaide Steamship Company, to operate coastal liner services between Fremantle and the northwest coast of Western Australia.
 She sank in a tropical cyclone somewhere off Port Hedland in 1912, with the loss of all 150 people aboard.
 Her loss was one of Australia's worst weather-related maritime disasters in the twentieth century.

-In April and May 1909, Koombana took the Premier of Western Australia, Newton Moore, on a tour of the northwest, which included the official opening of the jetty at Port Hedland, now the highest tonnage port in Australia.
+Previously, in April and May 1909, Koombana took the Premier of Western Australia, Newton Moore, on a tour of the northwest, which included the official opening of the jetty at Port Hedland, now the highest tonnage port in Australia.
 Koombana was also the first ship to berth at that jetty.